zikula-modules/Mediashare/docs/readme.txt

 Mediashare is a Zikula based gallery that enables you to share your images, videos, flash files and much more on the internet.

-Mediashare is a complete rewrite of the code for Photoshare, and it is my hope that it will be faster, easier to use, and easier to modify and extend than Photoshare ever was.
+I hope you find this application usefull for your website.

 Jorn Wildt

 REQUIREMENTS
 ============
-* Zikula 1.x (or PostNuke version .76 or never)
+* Zikula 1.x
-* MySQL 4.x
+* MySQL 4.x (MySQL 5.x performs better)
 * PHP's GD library for image manipulation.
 * Rewrite URLs enabled in .htaccess files if you want to store media files in the database.
 This requires an Apache web server (although some plugins